 - the courage to challenge any unhelpful personal and/or organisational behaviours.

-Continued development sessions (from hour top-ups to more intensive skills development days/retreats) can be offered in-house as part of an organisation’s wider mindfulness programme, or in circumstances where this does not allow, through our public programme.
+Continued development sessions (from hour top-ups to more intensive skills development days/retreats) can be offered in-house as part of an organisation’s wider mindfulness programme, or in circumstances where this does not allow, through our public continuous practice group.

 If you would like to find out more please get in touch